YinHK-gameDev/unity-learn/animation/Animation Clips/README.md

 All the required elements of the animation system are now set up, and you can begin animating the GameObject.

+### Adding another Animation Clip

+If the GameObject already has one or more Animation Clips assigned, the “Create” button is not visible.
+Instead, one of the existing clips is visible in the Animation window.
+To switch between Animation Clips, use the menu in the **top-left of the Animation window**
+.

+To create a new Animation Clip on a GameObject that has existing animations, select Create New Clip from this menu.
+Again, Unity prompts you to save your new empty Animation Clip before you can work on it.

 > A GameObject must have an Animator component

 > The Animator component must have an Animator Controller Asset assigned